SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 As you strike, you call out sharp commands to your allies, spurring them to action and allowing them to take advantage of the opening.
 Once during your turn when you hit a creature with a melee weapon attack, you can immediately initiate one of the following maneuvers:
 • Exploit Opening - The next attack roll made by an attacker other than yourself against this creature is made with advantage.
 The attack must be made before the start of your next turn.
 • Predict Attack - The creature has disadvantage on the next attack roll it makes before the start of your next turn.
-• Covering Strike - All allies other than yourself don’t provoke opportunity attacks from this creature.
+• Covering Strike - All allies other than yourself don't provoke opportunity attacks from this creature.
 This effect lasts until the start of your next turn.

 ### Level 7